Top 10 exercises to increase height at home

 How to do it

-• Press through the feet and lift the hips
+• Drive through the heels and raise your hips

-This one tends to help people who sit for school, commuting, gaming, or office work.
+This one tends to click especially for people who spend hours sitting — whether that’s school, commuting, gaming, or office life.

 5. Forward Bend (Toe Touch Stretch)